stack-auth/stack/docs/docs/02-advanced-guides/01-customization/02-examples/01-signin.md

 You can also use `useUser` at the beginning of the sign in page to check if wether the user is already signed in and redirect them to some other page if they are.

+## Other useful components

+`CredentialSignIn`: A component that contains a form for signing in with email and password.

+`PasswordField`: password input field with show/hide password button.

+`OAuthGroup`: A list of available OAuth provider signin buttons components.
+The available provider list is fetched from the server.

+`OAuthButton`: A single OAuth sign in button.

 ## Custom OAuth Sign In

 ```tsx